InvadingOctopus/octopuskit/Documentation/Tips & Troubleshooting.md

 ⚠️ Setting any of the logging flags may reduce engine performance.

+- Set `OctopusKit.logForWarnings.breakpointOnNewEntry = true` to trigger a breakpoint whenever a new entry is added to the `logForWarnings`, allowing you to review the application state and call stack to catch causes of unexpected behavior.

+    > `breakpointOnNewEntry` requires the `DEBUG` conditional compilation flag (automatically set by Xcode for debug builds).

 ## Bugs

+- Search the entire source code for `BUG:`, `APPLEBUG:`, `FIXME:`, `WORKAROUND:` etc. comments for any outstanding bugs and their temporary workarounds, if any.

 There seem to be some bugs in Apple's own APIs and frameworks that we cannot do much about: